 Aim

-The Procurement Officer will provide a centre of procurement expertise for the College, minimising risks and delivering a positive service in support of the College’s mission.
+The Procurement Manager will provide a centre of procurement expertise for the College, minimising risks and delivering a positive service in support of the College’s mission.

 Procurement is defined as the process of acquiring goods, works and services and this strategy outlines the approach to be taken within the College in order to obtain maximum value for money and compliance.